 You may want to reverse this Amsterdam itinerary depending on your Anne Frank ticket time.
 That said, if you’re not a museum person, I’d choose between the Anne Frank Museum and the Rijksmuseum.
 If you only have one day in Amsterdam, use the time to use the Jordaan instead.

 If you want to stop off at a great cafe after, I recommend Struik for hipster vibes, Cafe Chris if you’re into dive bars, and Mazzo if you’re into nice wine bars.

-I recommend getting a craft beer at Finch Cafe or a traditional drink (maybe some jenever) at the beautiful Papeneiland Cafe.
+I recommend getting a craft beer or a traditional drink (perhaps some jenever) at the beautiful Papeneiland Cafe.
 If you want to wander, head towards the tip of the Jordaan towards Palmgracht and Brouwersgracht for the architecture.
 If you’re tired after this one day in Amsterdam, I hope that you enjoyed this walking tour of Amsterdam!

 If you’re looking for a more relaxing evening with more walking, I always love walking down Herengracht and Keizersgracht late at night.
 It’s so quiet and relaxing.

 Good things to know about going out in Amsterdam: Most things in the outer neighborhoods will be closed besides bars and maybe a late night food place.

 Public transit mostly shuts down after midnight, however there are night buses that run late although they cost considerably more than the normal bus.
 Plan ahead before you go out and avoid taxis if possible as they’re known to scam tourists.

 Depending on when your trip is, be aware that Airbnb is getting much more regulated in Amsterdam and during high season, finding an affordable hotel close to your dates is more difficult.
 I recommend booking your hotel/hostel ahead.